texfaq/texfaq.github.io/FAQ-breaklinks.md

 couple of them, there are work-arounds:

-First, if you have an URL which is active (so that clicking on it will activate your web browser to ''go to'' the URL).
+First, if you have an URL which is active (so that clicking on it will activate your web browser to "go to" the URL).
 In this case [`hyperref`](https://ctan.org/pkg/hyperref) employs the [`url`](https://ctan.org/pkg/url) package to split up the URL (as described in
 [typesetting URLs](FAQ-setURL)), but the